jiejasonliu/ror2-reconsume/README.md

 ## Changelog

+- `1.0.4` **Balance Update**: Items no longer restore 100% by default.
+  - Now restores 33% of a consumed stack per stage (configurable).
 - `1.0.3` Fix broken scrapper due to Alloyed Collective (DLC3)
 - `1.0.2` Fix broken scrapper due to `ItemDef.tier` changes in RoR2 v1.2.3
 - `1.0.1` Allow Dio's Best Friend to be restored and scrappable; however, this is **disabled by default.**